 Student Leadership Awards

-The Office of Student Involvement facilitates the process for the Annual Student Affairs Leadership Awards Program.
-These awards are given on behalf of the entire Division of Student Affairs.
+The Office of Student Involvement facilities the process for the annual Student Affairs Leadership Awards program.
+The ceremony is held in the spring and the awards are given on behalf of the entire Division of Student Affairs.

 Students, faculty, or staff may make nominations; self-nominations are encouraged.
 All nominees will be provided with more detailed award criteria and asked to complete an expanded nomination form.